denoland/docs/runtime/manual/basics/env_variables.md

 ## `.env` file

-You can also put environment variables in a `.env` file and retrieve them using `dotenv` in the standard library.
+Deno supports `.env` files.
+You can cause Deno to read environment variables from `.env` using the `--env` flag: `deno run --env <script>`.
+This will read `.env` by default; if you want need to load environment variables from a different file, you can specify that file as a parameter to the flag.

+Alternately, the `dotenv` package in the standard library will load environment variables from `.env` as well.

 Let's say you have an `.env` file that looks like this: